itpp-labs/pos-addons/pos_keyboard/README.rst

 Using hotkeys below switch to mode you need.
 Qty mode is used by default.
 Then use keys with numbers to enter quantity, price or discount.
+If you want to reset the amount of product to zero or delete them you can use ``Backspace`` .

 =========== ===================== =================